kubesphere/kubekey/README.md

     ```

 2. Modify the file config-sample.yaml according to your environment
+> A persistent storage is required in the cluster, when kubesphere will be installed.
+The local volume is used default.
+If you want to use other persistent storage, please refer to [addons](./docs/addons.md).
 3. Create a cluster using the configuration file

     ```shell script